joseeden/joeden/docs/008-Microsoft-Azure/003-Azure-Services/003-Database/001-Azure-Database.md

 Traditionally, databases focused on transaction processing.
 However, the need for efficient data analysis led to the creation of data warehouses, specifically designed for reporting, utilizing SQL for querying.

 **Enter Data Lakes and Big Data**
 As unstructured data gained prominence, data lakes became pivotal for comprehensive data storage.
-Big data analytics, often powered by Apache Spark, provided insights into diverse data types like documents and images.
+Big data analytics, often powered by Apache Spark, provided insights into diverse data types like documents and es.